About Vegan Outreach

 Measuring Our Effectiveness

-Vegan Outreach aims to be as effective as possible by regularly studying the impact of our outreach.
-Detailed in our article, Impact of 10 Weeks to Vegan, the program results in a high rate of change.
-We’re now in the midst of conducting a randomized controlled study of the effectiveness of 10 Weeks to Vegan.
+Vegan Outreach aims to be as effective as possible by regularly studying the impact of our outreach, including a randomized controlled survey explained in our article, Impact of 10 Weeks to Vegan.

 A Big Tent